usrname0/BL_FastStart/README.md

  This is currently working in Windows 11 and should theoretically work everywhere but that is untested.
 I will be cleaning some things up shortly.

  # Demo
- Here's where to find the checkbox:
+ The checkbox shows up when you choose MPEG-4 (MP4) or QuickTime (MOV) output:

  ![Find it](./examples/faststart_findit.png)

- Here's what the output looks like:
+ Here's what the output looks like (testing different autonames):

  ![Filenames](./examples/faststart_filenames.png)